 - Knob Creek is a very bold taste but has subtle hints of maple and caramel notes that pair well with anything apple.

 - Bulleit Rye Whiskey is a much spicer whiskey.
-Its much spicer because of the rye grain that is uses in distilling, but it adds some great notes to any cocktail
+Its much spicer because of the rye grain that is used in distilling, but it adds some great notes to any cocktail

 Note in the picture here the rimmed glasses, I found that raw sugar had bigger crystals and looked so much more festive on the glasses— It worked just as well with regular sugar, but I really liked the way the raw presented. (yeah, it just looks a little more festive!)